samjaninf/kechimochi/README.md

 Customizable themes and a profile picture let you personalize the app while keeping the local-first workflow simple.

+### Cloud Sync

+Desktop and Android builds support optional Google Drive cloud sync, allowing you to keep your media library, activity logs, milestones, settings, and profile picture in sync across multiple devices or installations.

+*   **Sign in with Google**: Authenticate with a Google account directly from the profile tab.
+*   **Conflict Resolution**: Per-field conflict review when changes from different devices cannot be merged automatically.
+*   **Recovery Actions**: Force-publish local state or restore from the remote snapshot when needed.
+*   **Safety Backups**: Kechimochi creates a local emergency backup ZIP before any sync operation that overwrites local data.

 ### Reading Analysis

 The application includes dedicated reading reports to help you understand your pace across different media.
 It estimates your reading speed from completed content and provides progress projections to calculate when you might finish your current book, manga, or visual novel based on your past activity.